Véhicule de l'Avant Blindé: Replacement

 Replacement of the VAB is scheduled for around 2020.
 A diesel-electric vehicle stemming from the EBM10-EBM20 programme is due to be selected.
 The Armoured Multirole Carrier has been cited as a strong contender.

 Combat history

 VABs have been deployed in virtually all theatres where French infantry troops were present, notably Kuwait, Côte d'Ivoire, Yugoslavia, and Chad.
 French troops supporting ISAF in Afghanistan also use the VAB.
 During the Uzbin valley ambush, a VAB was hit by a rocket propelled grenade, with no injuries.
 One soldier manning the rooftop machine gun of a VAB was later killed when the road collapsed under his vehicle and it rolled over.
 In March 2009, a VAB driver was killed by a rocket attack during the battle of Alasay.

 Africa

 VABs belonging to the Royal Moroccan Army (FAR) have seen heavy combat during the conflict with Polisario rebels of the Western Sahara.

+Asia

+VABs of the Indonesian Army were deployed during the May 1998 riots in Jakarta.
+Indonesian VABs seen combat during the 2003–2004 Indonesian offensive in Aceh.
+The Garuda Contingent for the UNIFIL in Lebanon also used VABs starting in 2007.